daos-stack/daos/docs/admin/administration.md

 longer in use by DAOS.
 The LED of the VMD device will remain in this state until replaced by a new device.

-!!! note
-    Full NVMe hot plug capability will be available and supported in DAOS 2.6 release.
-    Use is currently intended for testing only and is not supported for production.

-- To use a newly added (hot-inserted) SSD it needs to be unbound from the kernel driver and bound instead to a user-space driver so that the device can be used with DAOS.

-To rebind a SSD on a single host, run the following command (replace SSD PCI address and hostname with appropriate values):
+If VMD is not enabled, then in order to use a newly added (hot-inserted) SSD it needs to be unbound from the kernel driver and bound instead to a user-space driver so that the device can be used with DAOS.
+To rebind an SSD on a single host, run the following command (replace SSD PCI address and hostname with appropriate values):

 ```bash
 $ dmg storage nvme-rebind -a 0000:84:00.0 -l wolf-167
 Command completed successfully